 Dear Boston Bomber.
-It’s now two days since you – or you and your associates – exploded your bombs at the Boston marathon and the death toll currently stands at three, including Martin Richard, an eight-year-old boy who was photographed last year holding up a placard reading ‘no more hurting people- peace’ which he carried during a march after the Trayvon Martin shooting.
+It’s now two days since you and your associates exploded your bombs at the Boston marathon.
+So far the death toll currently stands at three, including Martin Richard, an eight-year-old boy who was photographed last year holding up a placard reading ‘no more hurting people- peace’ which he carried during a march after the Trayvon Martin shooting.

 Maybe you feel disappointed by the low death toll.
 Don’t be: just think of the 176 runners and spectators who have been injured, some of whom have lost limbs, as a result of bombs that were clearly intended to maim as well as kill.
 It’s true that the overall results fall well short of the 75 people killed and 376 injured in bomb attacks that took place in Iraq on the same day.

 But never mind, no one really pays any attention to that.
 So well done: you’ve done a fantastic job and you can feel well satisfied.
 Yet we still don’t know anything about you.
 Are you a Muslim?
 Are you actually a member of al Qaeda or a jihadist with AQ ‘linkages’?

 Were you ‘inspired’ or ‘radicalized’ after listening to sermons by some firebrand preacher in Yemen or a holiday in Pakistan?
 Are you a foreign import or a ‘homegrown’ terrorist?